yoonsikp/pycubelut/README.md

 3D LUTs are essentially grids in the shape of cubes (why Adobe used `.cube` for their LUT file extension).
 In order to encode a transformation of the complete 8 bit RGB space, 256x256x256 = 17 million mappings are required.
 However, the Cube format allows for interpolation of values from a LUT defined with a fewer number of points, such as a LUT with only 33x33x33 = 36 thousand mappings.

 ## Usage
+Warning: If your input image is in a Log colorspace, make sure to choose a Log LUT!
 ```
 $ python3 pycubelut.py --help
 usage: pycubelut.py [-h] -l LUT [-o OUTFOLDER] [-g] [-v] [-t [THUMB]] input